Skip to content

 Set-Variable set, sv Assigns a value to a variable or changes the current value.
 If the specified variable doesn’t exist, the cmdlet will create it.

-Show-Command shcm Lets you find the parameters and syntax of other PowerShell cmdlets graphically.
+Show-Command shcm Finds the parameters and syntax of other PowerShell cmdlets graphically.

 Sort-Object sort Sorts objects in ascending or descending order based on the values of properties.